Daily English Dialogues Practice

 Jamie: That’s good to know.
 I’m not sure yet if I should get a car right away or rely on public transit.
 I guess I’ll figure it out once I get there and see what works best.
 What about making new friends and getting involved in the community?
 Any tips?

-See also English Dialogues About Future Career Aspirations
+See also English Dialogues About Personal Finance

 Alex: Absolutely!
 Getting involved in local activities is a great way to meet people.
 I joined a few meet-up groups related to my interests and took some classes.
 Also, don’t underestimate the power of striking up conversations with people at work or in your neighborhood.
 Many cities have community events, too, which can be a great way to socialize and learn more about your new city.